Southern Germany

 Description:

 Two-door cabinet standing on pedestal-like pointed legs.
 The height of the plinth corresponds to that of the cornice.
-Risalit-like projections above the legs form the basis for the flat pilasters that build on them, which are marked by a small rosette at the bottom and crowned by a lyre at the top.
+Risalit-like projections above the legs form the basis for the flat pilasters that build on them, which are marked at the bottom by a small rosette and crowned at the top by a lyre.

-The front of the furniture is veneered in restrained grained cherry.
+The front of the cabinet is veneered in restrained grained cherry.
 The grain patterns are arranged in mirror image and ensure symmetry in the furniture and thus a harmonious overall appearance.

 The top panel is made of solid cherry.